mishushakov/dialogflow-web-v2/README.md

 - Language Independent (polyglot).
 Runs multiple languages at the same time
 - Rich-component and Webhook Support
 - Based on Vue, Webpack 4, Babel 7
-- Integrated Component API (means, you can build the UI from different sources, not only Dialogflow Gateway, but your own APIs)
+- Integrated Component API (means, you can build the UI from different sources, not only Dialogflow Gateway, but your own APIs as well)
 - Lightweight (without polyfills and fonts the build shrinks down to 100 KB)
-- Free and Documented (documentation coverage at least 60%)
+- Free and Documented (documentation coverage at least 80%)
 - Made in Germany (if it makes any sense to you)

 For more features and benefits see [this spreadsheet](https://docs.google.com/spreadsheets/d/1Pfpt1JxwlqIxD646p4LVX4okKKVtfvYMBJmPvsUhfgM/edit?usp=sharing)